NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 (https://github.com/Napsty/check_esxi_hardware/issues/7).
 A temporary
 fix is to manually install the older pywbem package like this:

+..
+Code-block:: console

    aptitude install python-pywbem=0.7.0-4

-Update June 26th 2015: This issue was fixed in version 20150626.
+.. note:: Update June 26th 2015: This issue was fixed in version 20150626.

 —

 **Q:** I use python3 but the plugin throws an error:

+..
+Code-block:: console

    File "./check_esxi_hardware.py3", line 440

    print "%s %s" % (time.strftime("%Y%m%d %H:%M:%S"), message)
    ^
    SyntaxError: invalid syntax

 **A:** An issue was opened on github (https://github.com/Napsty/check_esxi_hardware/issues/13) to address this compatibility issue.

-Update: This issue was fixed in version 20181001.
+.. note:: Update: This issue was fixed in version 20181001.

 **Q:** I sometimes get the following error on an ESXi host:

+..
+Code-block:: console

    CRITICAL: (0, 'Socket error: [Errno 8] \_ssl.c:510: EOF occurred in violation of protocol')

 **A:** After a lot of debugging and testing with a plugin user we came to the conclusion, that this problem arises from the ESXi host, not the